The Emergent Fine Structure Constant of Quantum Spin Ice Is Large

 Fig.~\ref{fig:e2_and_c_data}a shows $e_{\mathrm{QSI}}$ measured at different values of $\zeta$ and $\mu$ in Eqn.~\eqref{eqn:QSIp} along the $\mu = 0$ and $\zeta = 0$ axes, respectively.
 As $\zeta$ becomes increasingly positive and $\mu$ increasingly negative, $e_{\mathrm{QSI}}$ increases.
 This has a simple interpretation.
 Both of these perturbations increase the microscopic energy for spins across hexagonal plaquettes to be parallel, which in terms of the eQED correspond to states with local electric flux in the direction of the parallel spins.
 This increases the energy of the sectors with global electric flux, producing a larger $e_{\mathrm{QSI}}$.

 We measure $c_{\mathrm{QSI}}$ using the ground state dispersion of Eqn.~\eqref{eqn:QSIeff} translated into the first Brillouin zone.
-At small momenta, one of the photon's key characteristics is its relativistic dispersion $\omega(\bm{k}) = c_{\mathrm{QSI}}|\bm{k}|$, as shown in Fig.~\ref{fig:eQEDandAlpha}b.
-We obtain the value of $c_{\mathrm{QSI}}$ by using the Gaussian photon dispersion on the pyrochlore (see Methods for derivation):~\cite{Benton2012}
+At small momenta, one of the photon's key characteristics is its relativistic dispersion $\omega(\bm{k}) = c_{\mathrm{QSI}}|\bm{k}|$.
+The ED data used to extract the fit is obtained across the same range of samples as in the measurement for $e_{\mathrm{QSI}}$.
+We obtain the value of $c_{\mathrm{QSI}}$ by using the Gaussian approximation to the photon dispersion on the pyrochlore (see supplemental material for derivation):~\cite{Benton2012}